fletchjp/CANCMDDC-Arduino/LOCAL.md

 I am going to create another repository called CANCMDDC2 alongside this one.
 It will have inside it a program called CANCMDDC which will be the basis of what gets shared.
 I need to build that from the various versions which I have been working on for the last 18 months or so.

+## History

+It is important to me to document that the origin of CANCMDDC is in the work of Mark Riddoch.

 John Fletcher  (M6777)